pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

     SELECT * FROM information_schema.tiflash_replica WHERE TABLE_SCHEMA = '<db_name>' and TABLE_NAME = '<table_name>';
     ```

-    If you cannot view the replication information of the related tables, it means the TiFlash replicas are successfully deleted.
+    If you cannot view the replication information of related tables, the TiFlash replicas are successfully deleted.

 6. Modify `spec.tiflash.replicas` to scale in TiFlash.